Exact Regularity and the Cohomology of Tiling Spaces: Background

 A substitution $\phi$ {\em forces the border} \cite{K1} if there is an integer $n$ with the following property.
-If $t_1$ and $t_2$ are tiles in $\bT$ of the same type, then the patches $\phi^n(t_1)$ and $\phi^n(t_2)$ agree, up to translation, and their nearest neighbors also agree.
-If a substitution forces the border, then the tiling space is the inverse limit of the Anderson-Putnam complex \cite{AP}, and all cohomology classes are generated by the duals to the vertices, edges, faces, etc. of this complex.
-If a substitution does not force the border, then we can define a new tile set using ``collared tiles'' \cite{AP}.
-This rewriting yields a new substitution that does force the border, without changing the underlying tiling space.
+If $t_1$ and $t_2$ are tiles in $\bT$ of the same type, then the patches $\phi^n(t_1)$ and $\phi^n(t_2)$ not only agree in $\phi^n(\bT)$, up to translation, but their nearest neighbors also agree.
+If a substitution forces the border, then the tiling space is the inverse limit of the Anderson-Putnam complex \cite{AP}, and all cohomology classes are generated by the duals to the vertices, edges, faces, etc., of this complex.
+If a substitution does not force the border, then we can define a new tile set using {\em collared tiles}.
+A collared tile is a tile together with a label describing the immediate neighbors of that tile.
+For instance, in the tiling $\ldots baab \ldots$, the two $a$'s are different as collared tiles, in that the first is preceded by a $b$ and followed by an $a$, while the second is preceded by an $a$ and followed by a $b$.

+Collaring greatly increases the number of tile types, leading to a more complicated substitution matrix.
+The new substitution forces the border while describing the same tiling space as the original \cite{AP}.

-Let $M$ be the matrix of a substitution and let $M'$ be the matrix of the same substitution rewritten in terms of collared tiles.
-Every eigenvalue of $M$ is also an eigenvalue of $M'$.
-If an eigenvalue $\lambda'$ of $M'$ is not an eigenvalue of $M$, then $|\lambda'|^d \le \lambda_{PF}^{d-1}$.
-This can be seen as folows.
-If $t_1$ and $t_2$ are tiles of the same type, but are different as collared tiles, then $\phi^n(t_1)$ and $\phi^n(t_2)$ are the same (up to translation) as collections of regular tiles.
+Let $M$ be the matrix of a self-similar substitution and let $M'$ be the matrix of the same substitution rewritten in terms of collared tiles.
+If $t_1$ and $t_2$ are tiles of the same type, but are different as collared tiles, then the supertiles $\phi^n(t_1)$ and $\phi^n(t_2)$ are the same (up to translation) as collections of regular tiles.
 Viewed as collections of collared tiles, they can disagree only near the boundary.
-Thus the differences between collared tiles of the same type can grow at most as $\lambda_{PF}^{n(d-1)/d}$.
+Thus the differences between substituted collared tiles of the same uncollared type can grow at most as $\lambda_0^{n(d-1)}$.
+This implies that, if an eigenvalue $\lambda'$ of $M'$ is not an eigenvalue of $M$, then $|\lambda'| \le \lambda_0^{d-1}$.